Steven Fromholz: Texas Trilogy

 Fromholz's "Texas Trilogy" was the basis of a book by Craig D. Hillis and Bruce F. Jordan, Texas Trilogy: Life in a Small Texas Town, in which the authors accompanied and illustrated the trilogy's lyrics, set in the town of Kopperl, Texas, with photographs of the surrounding landscape.
 It also contains interviews with principal characters within the town.
 The book was praised for its photographs, though not for its text.

 In addition, Fromholz himself published a book called Texas Trilogy.

 Death

-In the early afternoon of January 19, 2014 Fromholz was fatally injured when a rifle fell from its case and discharged.
+In the early afternoon of January 19, 2014, Fromholz was fatally injured when a rifle fell from its case and discharged.
 He died en route to the hospital.
 The accident occurred as Fromholz was making preparations to hunt feral hogs who were killing the baby goats on a ranch near his residence outside Eldorado, Texas.
 He is buried in the nearby Fort McKavett Cemetery.

+The Man with the Big Hat

+In 2019, efforts began toward the making of a documentary film about the life and works of Fromholz, titled The Man with the Big Hat, the name of one of his most popular songs.
+The film was directed by Austin Sayre, and produced by Three Chords And The Truth, alongside Brian Easley and Stephanie Moore.
+The documentary was shot over several years in multiple states, with cinematography by Aaron Colussi and David Broad, sound by Miles Blunt, and editing by Nevie Owens.
+The Man with the Big Hat features interviews with Lyle Lovett, Darcie and Felicity Fromholz, Ray Benson, Janey Lake, Darden Smith, Bobbie Bridger, Jimmie Dale Gilmore, and others.
+The Man with the Big Hat will premiere in 2025.